hphelion/documentation/cloudos/services-compute-getting-started.md

 ###Using the API to access Networking### {#API}

-You can use a low-level, raw REST API access to HP Cloud OS Compute See the [Compute API page](/api/v13/compute).
+You can use a low-level, raw REST API access to HP Cloud OS Compute See the [HP Cloud OS Compute Service API page](/api/v13/compute).

 ###Using the CLI### {#cli}